United States v. Texas (2016): Supreme Court of the United States

 On November 10, 2015, the Justice Department announced it would ask the Supreme Court to reverse.
 Texas Attorney General Ken Paxton attempted to prolong consideration of the case until the next October term but the Supreme Court only granted him an eight-day extension to file his opposition brief.
 The Justice Department further hastened the case by waiving its right to file a reply brief.
-On January 19, 2016 the Supreme Court agreed to review the case.
-The Court took the unusual step of asking for briefing on the new constitutional question as to whether or not DAPA violates the Take Care Clause.
+On January 19, 2016, the Supreme Court agreed to review the case.
+The Court took the unusual step of asking for a briefing on the new constitutional question as to whether or not DAPA violates the Take Care Clause.

 Due to the subsequent death of Justice Antonin Scalia, the case was decided by eight justices.
 On April 18, 2016, the Court heard ninety minutes of oral arguments from Donald B. Verrilli Jr., the Solicitor General of the United States, an attorney for the Mexican American Legal Defense and Educational Fund as an intervenor in support of the Government, Texas Solicitor General Scott Keller for the several states, and a Bancroft PLLC attorney representing the United States House of Representatives as a friend of Texas.
 Commentators complained that the arguments were "one of the most flagrant examples in recent memory of a naked political dispute masquerading as a legal one".

 On June 23, 2016, the Supreme Court announced it had deadlocked 4–4 in a decision that read, in its entirety, "The judgment is affirmed by an equally divided Court."
 The ruling set no precedent and simply left in place the lower court's preliminary injunction blocking the program.
 The case may reach the Supreme Court again after Judge Hanen has held a trial.

 President Obama immediately held a press conference criticizing the decision, where he blamed "spasms of politics around immigration and fear-mongering" as well as Senate Republicans for refusing to consider his nominee for the Supreme Court, Merrick Garland.
 Former acting Solicitor General Walter Dellinger observed "seldom have the hopes of so many been crushed by so few words".
 Texas Attorney General Paxton praised the result because "This is a major setback to President Obama's attempts to expand executive power, and a victory for those who believe in the separation of powers and the rule of law."